neondatabase/neon/docs/rfcs/025-generation-numbers.md

 2. Some external mechanism notices that the node is unavailable, and creates a "new node 0" (Node 0b) which is a physically separate server.
 The original node 0 (Node 0a) may still be running, because we do not assume the environment fences nodes.
-3. On startup, node 0b re-attaches and gets higher attachment generations for all tenants.
+3. On startup, node 0b re-attaches and gets higher generation numbers for all tenants.
 4. S3 writes continue from nodes 0a and 0b, but the writes do not collide due to different generation in the suffix, and the writes from node 0a are not visible to the rest